anivar/mozilla-ai-protocol-bridge/VISION.md

-# Protocol Interoperability Vision
+# Protocol Interoperability: Bridging AI Agent Ecosystems

-## Why I Built This
+## Executive Summary

-The AI agent ecosystem is fragmented.
-We have amazing tools in MCP, powerful agent communication in A2A, and enterprise-ready REST APIs in ACP - but they don't talk to each other.
+The AI agent ecosystem was fragmented across three major protocols - MCP (Anthropic), A2A (Google/LF), and ACP (AGNTCY/LF).
+Each had unique strengths but couldn't interoperate.
+Through strategic contributions to Mozilla AI and Linux Foundation AGNTCY projects, I built bridges that connect these protocols, enabling developers to use any tool with any agent framework.

-I'm working on connecting them together.
+## The Journey: Before and After

-## The Problem
+### Before: Isolated Islands (Early 2024)

 ```
-Current State - Isolated Protocols:
+Three Separate Ecosystems:

 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐
 │     MCP     │     │     A2A     │     │     ACP     │